Fuel aims to be a complete optimistic rollup with low transaction costs, high speed and high throughput.

 While proposing blocks is open to anyone the system employs a privileged sequencer that has priority for submitting transaction batches and ordering transactions.

 MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

 Because the block production is open to anyone if users experience censorship from the operator they can propose their own blocks which would include their transactions.

 Users can be censored if the operator refuses to include their transactions and users lack resources to propose blocks themselves.

-The user initiates the withdrawal by submitting a transaction on L2.
+The user initiates the withdrawal by submitting a regular transaction on this chain.
 When the block containing that transaction is finalized the funds become available for withdrawal on L1.
 The process of block finalization usually takes several days to complete.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction requires a merkle proof.